joshuaeckroth/cinf201-website/notes/import-export.md

 The LOAD DATA command supports different kinds of files, not just CSV.
 But if you wish to import CSV data, indicate `FIELDS TERMINATED BY ','` and, if you expect any fields to have commas (like a "Lastname, Firstname" column), be sure to quote the field in the CSV file and add `OPTIONALLY ENCLOSED BY '"'`, e.g.,

 ```
-LOAD DATA INFILE '/tmp/myfile.csv' INTO TABLE mytable FIELDS DELIMITED BY ',' OPTIONALLY ENCLOSED BY '"';
+LOAD DATA INFILE '/tmp/myfile.csv' INTO TABLE mytable FIELDS TERMINATED BY ',' OPTIONALLY ENCLOSED BY '"';
 ```

 Also note that the MySQL server must be able to read your file.
 On londo, normal file permissions are insufficient for these purposes.
 Thus, we'll use the following strategies: